SuperNOVAS v1.2

 G. Kaplan and A. Kovacs

-SuperNOVAS header for custom solar-system ephemeris calculations for major planets plus the Sun, Moon, and the Solar-system barycenter.
+SuperNOVAS header for custom solar-system ephemeris calculations for major planets plus the Sun, Moon, and the Solar-system barycenter (and as of v1.2 also the Earth-Moon Barycenter and the barycenter of the Pluto system).

 The source files solsys-calceph.c and solsys-cspice.c provide implementations that interface with the CALCEPH C library and the NAIF CSPICE Toolkit, respectively.
 CSPICE is the canocical library for handling JPL (SPK) ephemeris data, while CALCEPH is a more modern tool, which allows handling most types of JPL ephemerides, as well INPOP 2.0/3.0 format data files.